obiwanjacobi/Zsharp/docs/compiler/meta.md

 > TBD: Allow compile time code to build code using (perhaps) a builder pattern.
 TypeBuilder, FunctionBuilder and CodeBuilder.

 > TBD: How could we expose the type information on the to-be-compiled code to meta/compile time code?

+> TBD: Give compile time code access to the type info of source code and possibly extend the source code.
+The original code cannot be altered but it can be enhanced or extended.
+Pre and post processing of functions, wrapping of structs, implementing interfaces etc. See also [Extensions](extensions.md).
+Also influencing type inferrence desicions the compiler makes for generic or template types.